pablodpavon/Data-Migration/README.md

 - Understand how to structure business-led migration
 - Design compliance-aligned validation rules
 - Collaborate with technical teams while maintaining functional clarity

+- ## About this Project

+This case study is part of my professional portfolio as a Business Analyst specialized in data-driven initiatives, digital transformation, and cross-functional documentation for enterprise systems.

+If you’d like to discuss this project or others in more detail, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/pablo-damian-pavon).

+**Tags:** `#BusinessAnalysis` `#DataMigration` `#LegacySystems` `#Compliance` `#DigitalTransformation`